Truly Assessing Fluid Intelligence of Large Language Models through Dynamic Reasoning Evaluation: Introduction

-Compared to existing benchmarks, DRE-Bench offers two key advantages as illustrated in Figure. \ref{fig:teaser}(b). \textit{i) Cognition-aware task design}.
-Unlike benchmarks such as ARC \cite{chollet2019measure} and Atomic ARC \cite{wu2025understanding} that present reasoning tasks without cognitive structure, DRE-Bench explicitly aligns each task with four human-like cognitive levels: attribute, spatial, sequential, and conceptual.
-This alignment provides good interpretability and allows mapping model behavior to specific cognitive capabilities. \textit{ii) Verifiable dynamic evaluation.} To assess whether LLMs have truly grasped the underlying rules, DRE-Bench supports dynamic generation of multiple task instances by flexibly varying the latent rule-related variables.
-Due to the simple data format with numerical grids, all dynamic task samples and their answers can be generated deterministically via code.
-This ensures high reliability and correctness of evaluation data, a property that is difficult to guarantee in previous dynamic benchmarking approaches~\cite{zhu2023dyval,fan2023nphardeval, zhu2024dynamic,yang2024dynamic}.
+Compared to existing benchmarks, DRE-Bench offers three key advantages as illustrated in Figure~\ref{fig:teaser}(b). \textit{i) Cognition-aware task hierarchy.} DRE-Bench presents reasoning tasks with a cognitive hierarchy, which explicitly aligns each task with four human-like cognitive levels.
+This alignment provides good interpretability and allows mapping model behavior to specific cognitive capabilities. \textit{ii) Human-Agent Collaboration Pipeline.} For each latent rule, we employ LLM-driven agents to design code-based generators and solvers, which can produce input samples and corresponding answers accurately.
+To this end, our data generation pipeline achieves high correctness, efficiency, and scalability. \textit{iii) Dynamic evaluation.} DRE-Bench supports dynamic generation of multiple task instances by flexibly varying the latent rule-related variables, obtaining extensive variants with different levels of complexity.
+This dynamic property helps avoid the data contamination issue that static datasets are prone to~\citep{li2024latesteval, li2024open, yang2024dynamic}.
+Therefore, we can precisely and comprehensively assess whether LLMs have truly grasped the underlying reasoning rules, further tracking the fluid intelligence of current LLMs.

-We conduct comprehensive experiments on our proposed DRE-Bench with various LLMs, including general LLMs (models without thinking) such as GPT-4o~\cite{openai2024gpt4o} and Claude-3.7~\cite{2024claude}, and reasoning LLMs (models with thinking) such as OpenAI-o1~\cite{openai2024gpto1}, DeepSeek-R1~\cite{DeepSeekAI2025DeepSeekR1IR}, QwQ~\cite{yang2024qwen2}, Skywork-OR1~\cite{skywork-or1-2025}, etc. The takeaways of our key findings are as follows: \begin{itemize} \item As the cognitive level of the reasoning tasks increases, model accuracy consistently declines, particularly for tasks involving physical concepts.
-Among them, OpenAI-o1 and DeepSeek-R1 demonstrate stronger performance and stability, while Claude 3.7 stands out in general LLMs as shown in Figure~\ref{fig:teaser}(c) and Section \ref{sec:exp_1_main_result}.
+We conduct comprehensive experiments on DRE-Bench using a range of LLMs, including general-purpose models without explicit reasoning capabilities such as GPT-4o~\citep{openai2024gpt4o} and Claude-3.7~\citep{2024claude}, and reasoning LLMs (models with thinking) such as OpenAI-o1~\citep{openai2024gpto1}, DeepSeek-R1~\citep{DeepSeekAI2025DeepSeekR1IR}, QwQ~\citep{yang2024qwen2}, Skywork-OR1~\citep{skywork-or1-2025}, etc. The takeaways of our key findings are as follows: \begin{itemize} \item As the cognitive level of the reasoning tasks increases, model accuracy consistently declines, particularly for tasks involving physical concepts.
+Among them, OpenAI-o1 and DeepSeek-R1 demonstrate stronger performance and stability, while Claude 3.7 stands out in general LLMs.
+(Figure~\ref{fig:teaser}(c) and Section \ref{sec:exp_1_main_result}).

 \item Reasoning LLMs outperform general LLMs on most abstract reasoning tasks.
 Moreover, as the cognitive level increases, the difference between models becomes more pronounced: differences may be minimal on lower-level tasks, but in higher-level tasks, stronger LLMs will exhibit a more obvious advantage (Section~\ref{sec:exp_1_main_result}).